lidefi87/rimrep-training/RHR_training_May2024/README.md

 If you are planning to use a Machine-to-Machine workflow, there are several ways you can request an access token.
 The DMS admin needs to create a "machine client" for you and provide user credentials: `client_id` and `client_secret`.
 These credentials should not be shared with others, you must store them in a secure way.
 Once you have your user credentials, you can generate an **access token** using command line commands or inside your code.
 Note that the **access token** is only valid for one hour, so it is possible that you need to request a new token for each new API call.

-Below, we include instructions about how to create this **access token** using different languages:
+Below, we include instructions about how to create this **access token** in `R` and the command line:

 <details>
 <summary><b>R</b></summary>